 Q6 How do we manage your levothyroxine if you are old, pregnant, or don’t take your meds properly?

 If you’re pregnant, to protect your fetus, we’ll keep your TSH to trimester-specific reference ranges, we test you as frequently as every month, and we may ask you to take a double dose once a week.
+Generally, we believe more T4 is always better than less T4 during pregnancy.

 If you are an infant born hypothyroid, we will maintain your T4 in the upper half of reference and your TSH in the lower half of reference and we test you every 1-2 months for the first year.